massalabs/massa/docs/technical-doc/storage.md

 The endorsement factory simply produces a batch of endorsements whenever one or more of its addresses are selected to produce endorsements at the current slot.
 That batch is added to a clean instance of `storage: Storage` which is then sent to `Protocol` for propagation using `ProtocolCommandSender::propagate_endorsements(storage.clone())` and to `Pool` using `PoolController::add_endorsements(storage)`.

 The block factory works according the following steps whenever an owned address is selected to create a block at the current slot:
-* factory first prepares an instance of `block_storage: Storage` that owns no local references.
+* factory first prepares an instance of `block_storage: Storage` that owns no references.
 * factory then extends `block_storage` with the endorsements obtained from `PoolController::get_block_endorsements(..) -> (Vec<Option<EndorsementId>>, Storage)`.
 * factory then extends `block_storage` with the operations obtained from `PoolController::get_block_operations(..) -> (Vec<OperationId>, Storage)`.
 * factory then assembles the resulting block and stores it in `block_storage` as well.